-In other words, $\dual{X}\otimes Y$ is in this case the internal $\Hom$ of the pair $(X,Y)$ for any $Y$.
+In other words, $\dual{X}\otimes Y$ is the internal $\Hom$ of the pair $(X,Y)$ for any $Y$.
 In particular, such a dual is unique up to a canonical isomorphism.
-If $\dual{X}$ is a dual of $X$, then $X$ is a dual of $\dual{X}$. \\ Suppose $\C$ is a closed symmetric monoidal triangulated category.
+If $\dual{X}$ is a strong dual of $X$, then $X$ is a strong dual of $\dual{X}$. \\ Suppose $\C$ is a closed symmetric monoidal triangulated category.
 Denote by $\sHom$ its internal Hom.
 For any objects $X$ and $Y$ of $\C$ the evaluation map

 tensored with the identity of $Y$ defines by adjunction a map